Travel information for British Firework Championships

 We recommend you use Google Maps to plan the quickest route for you.

-There are over 50 car parks and more than 5,200 parking spaces in Plymouth.
+There are over 50 car parks and more than 5,200 parking spaces in Plymouth and plenty of street parking.
 19 of these car parks are situated in and around the city centre, varying from short term and long term stays.
 There are spaces in each car park for disabled badge holders.
 Standard charges apply.
+Other options include Drake Circus and the Barcode where you can park for £3.50 when you arrive after 5pm and leave before the car park closes.

 If parking in Sutton Harbour, please expect long delays when leaving using the lock bridge as maritime traffic will be given priority when re-entering the harbour.